 Dominic Boyer is Professor of Anthropology at Rice University and Founding Director of the Center for Energy and Environmental Research in the Human Sciences, the first research center in the world designed specifically to promote research on the energy/environment nexus in the arts, humanities and social sciences.
 He is part of the editorial collective of the journal Cultural Anthropology (2015-2018) and also edits the Expertise: Cultures and Technologies of Knowledge book series for Cornell University Press.
 His most recent monograph is The Life Informatic: Newsmaking in the Digital Era (Cornell University Press, 2013).
 He has recently co-edited Theory Can Be More Than it Used to Be (Cornell University Press, 2015) and has co-developed The Energy Humanities Reader for Johns Hopkins University Press.
 His next book, Energopolitics, is part of a collaborative multimedia duograph with Cymene Howe, with whom he co-hosts the “Cultures of Energy” podcast (available on iTunes and Stitcher).

-Alberto Corsín Jiménez is Reader in Social Anthropology in the Department of the History of Science at the Spanish National Research Council in Madrid.
+Alberto Corsín Jiménez is Reader in Social Anthropology at the Spanish National Research Council in Madrid.
 He is a founding member of Ciudad Escuela, the world’s first open source infrastructure of urban apprenticeships.
-He is the author of An anthropological trompe l’oeil for a common world (Berghahn, 2013) and editor of Culture and Well-Being: Anthropological Approaches to Freedom and Political Ethics (Pluto, 2008), The Anthropology of Organisations (Ashgate, 2007) and Prototyping Cultures: Art, Science and Politics in Beta (Routledge, 2016).
+He is the author of An anthropological trompe l’oeil for a common world (Berghahn, 2013) and editor of Culture and Well-Being: Anthropological Approaches to Freedom and Political Ethics (Pluto, 2008), The Anthropology of Organisations (Ashgate, 2007) and Prototyping Cultures: Art, Science and Politics in Beta (Routledge, 2017).
 His current work examines the rise of an urban commons movement and the development of open-source urban hardware projects by architects, artists and engineers.

 Christopher M. Kelty is a professor at the University of California, Los Angeles.
 He has a joint appointment at the Institute for Society and Genetics and in the department of Information Studies.
 His research focuses on the cultural significance of information technology, especially in science and engineering.
 He is the author of Two Bits: The Cultural Significance of Free Software (Duke University Press, 2008), as well as numerous articles on open source and free software, including its impact on education, nanotechnology, the life sciences, and issues of peer review and research process in the sciences and in the humanities.